tuliofalmeida/dsco/README.md

     .
     ├── ...
-    ├── data_electro                      # Experiment folder with the data (folder to chose in the GUI) │   ├── 23.01.01.cxd                  # Raw data
+    ├── data_electro                      # Experiment folder with the data (folder to choose in the GUI) │   ├── 23.01.01.cxd                  # Raw data
     │   ├── 23.01.02.cxd
     │   ├── 23.01.03.cxd